Archive for “Progressions” Tag

 In this video Dave Gleason, 2010 IYCA Trainer of the Year and owner of Athletic Revolution in Pembroke MA, shows you the progressions he uses with a younger athlete 10-13 years old.

-Plyometric progressions for Young Athletes
+Plyometric Progressions for Young Athletes

-Young Athletes and Plyometric progressions
+Young Athletes and Plyometric Progressions

 By Wil Fleming

 On the surface plyometrics are all about force production.
 For young athletes they are a great way to learn to produce force, apply it into the ground and propel their body in a new direction.
-The overlooked part of plyometrics, that needs to be considered is the role of force absorption in an athlete’s development.

 If athletes never had to land, or never had to stop there wouldn’t be as many injuries.
 Plain and simple.
+Almost 70% of knee injuries occur from non-contact movement.
+A great percentage of those injuries occur in change of direction movements or landing.

 These types of stats should raise our eyebrows and make us look not only at force production but at force absorption.
 We must prepare our athletes for landing, otherwise plyos are like equipping your your young athletes with a bigger motor, but no brakes.